checkout/checkout-sdk-php/README.md

 ## Exception handling

-All the API responses that do not fall in the 2** status codes will cause a `CheckoutApiException`.
-The exception encapsulates the `requestId`, `httpStatusCode` and a map of `errorDetails`, if available.
+All the API responses that do not fall in the 2** status codes, the SDK will throw a `CheckoutApiException`.

+The exception encapsulates `http_metadata` and `$error_details`, if available.

 More documentation related to Checkout API and the SDK is available at: